a7m-1st/klypt/README.md

 ## 11. A Real Problem, A Real Solution

-One of our team members, Ahmed, tested the app with his younger siblings in a household with unreliable internet access.
+Our team lead, Ahmed, tested the app with his younger siblings in a household with unreliable internet access.
 Using only a shared class file and the Klypt app, they were able to access quizzes and begin learning—completely offline and instantly.
 This real-world use case illustrates our core mission: delivering powerful, AI-driven educational experiences to underconnected communities around the world.

 ---